How to Write a Letter of Recommendation (With Examples)May 28, 2020

 It’s not just her technical skills that impress me, however.
 [Applicant Name] was a joy to work with because of her amazingly positive attitude and [Positive Trait].
 Her [Positive Trait] and [Positive Trait] were also necessary and valued not just by myself, but by her peers, who often relied on her to get the job done.

 I am absolutely confident that [Applicant Name] would be a great fit for your [Institution/Company].
-Not only will she bring the kind of skills and experiences you’re looking for in an applicant, she will quickly become an asset and help your [Institution/Company] grow in any way she can.
+Not only will she bring the kind of skills and experiences you’re looking for in an applicant, but she will also quickly become an asset and help your [Institution/Company] grow in any way she can.

 If you need more information or specific examples, please do not hesitate to contact me at [Contact Information].
 As a recommendation letter likely only provides a snapshot of her talents and achievements, I would be happy to further elaborate on my time working with her.